Ham and Cheese Biscuits

 - In a large mixing bowl, use a whisk to sift together flour, baking powder, baking soda and salt.

-- To the bowl add ham, cheese and chives, mix well until coated and even throughout.
+- To the bowl add ham, cheddar cheese and chives.
+Stir until coated with flour and evenly distributed.

-- Make a well in the center adding buttermilk.
-Gradually mix into the dry ingredients until fully absorbed.
-(You may need to bring dough together using your hands toward the end of mixing.)
+- Make a well in the center of the flour mixture, adding buttermilk.
+Use a rubber spatula to gradually mix the buttermilk into the dry ingredients until fully absorbed.
+(You may need to bring the dough together using your hands toward the end of mixing.)

-- Turn out onto a lightly floured non-stick surface.
-Turn a couple of times to bring together and lightly coat with flour.
+- Turn out onto a lightly floured nonstick surface.
+Turn a couple of times to bring together and lightly coat with flour, just until it's no longer sticky.

-- Bake for 16-18 minutes or until golden and puffed.
+- Place pan into the oven.
+Bake for 16-18 minutes or until golden brown and puffy.

 - Serve immediately brushed with additional butter, if desired.